NOAA-GFDL/MDTF-diagnostics/diagnostics/MDSL/doc/MDSL.rst

 **Section 5**

-First re-grid reference data on regional domains to the model grid.
+First re-grids reference data to the model grid on regional domains.
 Then calculates the MDSL error for the regional domain (NCH calculation).
 Also calculates the coastal NCH using tide gauge information.
 Finally, plots the outputs for each region (see **Figure 2**).

 **Section 6**

-First re-grids the model to a global 1-degree or 0.5-degree grid (based on the rez parameter in Section 1).
-Then calculates the MDSL error globally and produces a plot similar to **Figure 3**.
+First re-grids the model to a global 1-degree or 0.5-degree grid (based on the “rez” parameter in Section 1).
+Then calculates MDSL error globally and produces a plot similar to **Figure 3**.

 **Section 7**